NeverL3gend/Learn-Python-The-Hard-Way/README.md

 ## What do you want to do ?
 I want to main in Python only and I want to be able to build robotic arms and cool scripts that allows you to do really fun things.
-## August 31  2020, What did you learn today ?
+## September 2 2020, What did you learn today ?
-Currently discovering that there were two ways to insert a value into a string from a variable. first one is using an F-string (f"this is a string {}") and as well just using string format method ( this is a format method -> format())
+Currently on EX11 where we are learning about asking questions and in EX10 we were learning about Escape Sequence's within strings.
+There are multiple sequences and as well that we can use triple quotes to make multi line notes.
+Continuing tomorrow with EX11